-Amos is short for Analysis of MOment Structures.
-It implements the general approach to data analysis known as structural equation modeling (SEM), also known as analysis of covariance structures, or causal modeling.
+IBM SPSS Amos implements the general approach to data analysis known as structural equation modeling (SEM), also known as analysis of covariance structures, or causal modeling.
 This approach includes, as special cases, many well-known conventional techniques, including the general linear model and common factor analysis.

-Amos (Analysis of Moment Structures) is an easy-to-use program for visual SEM.
+IBM SPSS Amos (Analysis of Moment Structures) is an easy-to-use program for visual SEM.
 With Amos, you can quickly specify, view, and modify your model graphically using simple drawing tools.
 Then you can assess your model's fit, make any modifications, and print out a publication-quality graphic of your final model.
 Simply specify the model graphically (left).
 Amos quickly performs the computations and displays the results (right).